Vyfrakens/codesalad/README.md

 https://github.com/mikeizbicki/ucr-cs100/tree/2015winter/textbook/tools/git/advanced-git

-Otherwise, you are free to continue...
+**Make sure you look through [this link](https://github.com/Islandora/islandora/wiki/Git-Guidelines-and-Best-Practices) too for best practices**

-**Some of the programs aren't compiling, so please try to find the issues.**
+*Some of the programs aren't compiling, so please try to find the issues.*